edwincarnese/laravel-boilerplate/README.md

 ## How to Contribute

-Please free to make any pull requests, or e-mail me a feature request you would like to see in the future to Edwin Carnese at (edwincarnese@gmail.com).
+You can fork the project and once you're done making any change please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future to Edwin Carnese at (edwincarnese@gmail.com).

 ## Issues